latex3/unicode-data/README.md

 cased non-letter characters.
 Each data line begins with one of
  - `\L` A cased letter
  - `\l` A caseless letter
+ - `\m` A (caseless) combining mark
  - `\C` A cased non-letter
 Lines for cased characters then contain three hexidecimal
 values: the codepoint, the corresponding upper case codepoint and the corresponding lower case codepoint, separated by spaces.
-Lines for caseless letters contain a single hexidecimal value, the codepoint itself.
+Lines for caseless characters contain a single hexidecimal value, the codepoint itself.